MarcoMaz/chat-app/README.md

 ## Usage
 Once you have the application running, you can start chatting with another user.
 The chat window will be displayed in the browser.

+## Chat commands
-To set your name for the chat, type /nick <name> in the input field and press Enter.
-Your name will be displayed at the top of the chat window on the other person's browser.
+- /nick <name> - sets your name for the chat and it will appear at the top of the chat window on the other​ person's browser.

-To make your message appear in dark grey, instead of black, type /think <message> in the input field and press Enter.
+- /think <message> - makes the text appear in dark grey, instead of black.

-To remove the last message sent, type /oops in the input field and press Enter.
+- /oops - removes the last message sent.
+- /fadelast - fades out the last message to 10% visibility.
+- /highlight <message> - makes the font of the message 10% bigger, and the background 10% darker.
+- /countdown <number> <url> - starts a visible countdown on the other persons browser, and at the end of the countdown redirect them to the URL specified.
+- (smile) - produces a smiley face.
+- (wink) - produces a winking face

+## Chat UX
+- When the user is typing it is shown to the other user.
+- When a new message arrives, it slides in, and the messages above slides up.